MacOS Malware Development: 0x01

 Let’s take a quick look at Mach.
 It was initially designed as a kernel focused on communication and multiprocessing, with the goal of setting up the foundation for various operating systems.
 Mach used a microkernel architecture, keeping core OS services like file systems, I/O, memory management, and networking separate from the kernel.

 XNU is a hybrid operating system, combining the minimalist Mach microkernel’s hardware/IO interface with elements from the FreeBSD kernel and its POSIX-compliant API.
-This blend can make understanding how programs map to processes in virtual memory on OS X a bit tricky.
+This blend can make understanding how programs map to processes in virtual memory on macOS a little tricky.
 For instance, the term “thread” might refer to either POSIX API pthreads from BSD or the basic unit of execution within a Mach task.
 Additionally, there are two different sets of syscalls, mapped to positive numbers (Mach) and negative numbers (BSD).

 Mach provides a virtual machine interface that abstracts system hardware—a feature common to many operating systems.
 Its core kernel is designed to be simple and extensible, featuring an Inter-Process Communication (IPC) mechanism that supports many kernel services.
 Notably, Mach integrates IPC capabilities with its virtual memory subsystem, leading to optimizations and simplifications throughout the OS.

-In OS X, the term “tasks” is used instead of “processes.”
+The term “tasks” is used instead of “processes.”
 Tasks are similar to processes in that they encompass all the resources needed to run a program.
 Technically, Mach calls its processes “tasks,” though the concept of a BSD-style process that includes a Mach task still exists.
 Resources within a task include:

-• A virtual address space
+- A virtual address space

-• Inter-process communication (IPC) port rights
+- Inter-process communication (IPC) port rights

-• One or more threads
+- One or more threads

-Ports serve as an inter-task communication mechanism, using structured messages to transmit information between tasks.
+serve as an inter-task communication mechanism, using structured messages to transmit information between tasks.
 Operating solely in kernel space, ports act like P.O.
 Boxes, albeit with restrictions on message senders.
 Ports are identified by Task-specific 32-bit numbers.

-Threads are units of execution scheduled by the kernel.
-OS X supports two thread types (Mach and pthread), depending on whether the code originates from user or kernel mode.
+Threads are units of execution scheduled by the kernel. supports two thread types (Mach and pthread), depending on whether the code originates from user or kernel mode.
 Mach threads reside at the OS’s lowest level in kernel-mode, while pthreads from the BSD realm execute programs in user-mode.
 (More in this, later)

 Mach redefines the traditional Unix notion of a process into two components: a task and a thread.
 In the kernel, a BSD process aligns with a Mach task.
 A task serves as a framework for executing threads, encapsulating resources and defining a program’s protection boundary.
 Mach ports, versatile abstractions, facilitate IPC mechanisms and resource operations.